-Janet Jackson’s BFF Debunks Media Rumors Regarding Wissam Al Mana Split
+Janet Jackson’s BFF Debunks Media Rumors Regarding Wissam Al Mana Split: ‘F*** You!’

 “Currently, there is no public record of Janet Jackson and her still current husband, Wissam [Al-Mana]’s prenup,” Blavity offers, “and it has never been disclosed.
 Not to mention, [neither] Janet nor Wissam have filed for divorce.
 According to sources, Janet and Wissam are currently separating but no divorce has been filed.
 Essentially, with no divorce enacted the prenup is irrelevant.”

-BET, for the most part, sticks to the longstanding impact of Janet Jackson as a music superstar who has sold more than 100 million albums worldwide and is still the second-most awarded dance artist in Billboard history (with the first being Madonna).
+BET.com, for the most part, sticks to the longstanding impact of Janet Jackson as a music superstar who has sold more than 100 million albums worldwide and is still the second-most awarded dance artist in Billboard history (with the first being Madonna).

-“Janet Jackson, a woman who has sold over 100 million albums [and became] the blueprint for aspiring starlets worldwide who could unleash every eye-cutting note and body rolling move from 1987’s iconic ‘The Pleasure Principle’ clip by heart,” the site posted recently, “has become the most disrespected pop behemoth this side of Mariah Carey.
+“Janet Jackson, a woman who has sold over 100 million albums [and became] the blueprint for aspiring starlets worldwide who could unleash every eye-cutting note and body rolling move from 1987’s iconic ‘The Pleasure Principle’ clip by heart,” the site posted recently, “has become the most disrespected pop behemoth this side of Mariah Carey.”

 “[Furthermore], much of the coverage of the 50-year-old music legend’s split has trafficked largely in misogynistic conspiracy theories and innuendo that would have you believe that Janet, who is reportedly worth more than $250 million, gave birth to a miracle child and broke it off with Al Mana precisely at the five-year mark to tap into an unsubstantiated prenuptial agreement reportedly worth $500 million.